andrefilipesilva73/seek3r/README.md

 # seek3r

-Read markup info from URL
+Read markup info from an HTML remote resource

 Install Globally and Run: